N&C Claims and Seibels

 No. The attorneys are handling this case on a contingent basis and will only be paid if Plaintiffs recover through a settlement or final judgment.
 Under both the FLSA and the SCPWA, if Plaintiffs recover back wages, Defendants must pay Plaintiffs’ costs and attorneys’ fees.

-Can N&C Claims Service, Inc, Nicholas F. Ierulli, Pam Ierulli, and Seibels Services Group, Inc. fire me or take action against me for joining the case?
+Can N&C Claims Service, Inc, Nicholas F. Ierulli, Pam Ierulli, and Seibels Claims Solutions, Inc. fire me or take action against me for joining the case?

 The law prohibits retaliation for joining an overtime lawsuit.
 If any employee suffers retaliation, Defendants would be liable for additional monetary damages and may suffer criminal penalties.